 As a response to the growing number of New Yorkers living with HIV/AIDS, founding Executive Director Kenneth Wampler and a dedicated Board of Directors established The Alpha Workshops in 1995.
-Modeled on the early twentieth century English Omega Workshops and the American Arts and Crafts movement among others, The Alpha Workshops is the nation’s only non-profit decorative arts studio that trains people with HIV/AIDS or other disabilities/vulnerabilities and offers employment in a supportive environment.
+Modeled on the early twentieth century English Omega Workshops and the American Arts and Crafts movement among others, The Alpha Workshops was the nation’s first non-profit decorative arts studio to train and employ people with HIV/AIDS or other disabilities/vulnerabilities in the decorative arts.

-The former owner of a boutique decorative painting practice, Wampler spent the 1980s and early 1990s working with the AIDS Resource Center – now Bailey House – building supportive housing for homeless people living with HIV/AIDS.
+A former actor and decorative finishes artisan, Wampler spent the 1980s and early 1990s working with the AIDS Resource Center – now Bailey House – building supportive housing for homeless people living with HIV/AIDS.
 He eventually conceptualized The Alpha Workshops as an innovative approach to unifying the disparate spheres of decorative arts, supportive employment, and HIV/AIDS under one progressive mission.

-Since its inception, The Alpha Workshops has evolved into a fully-licensed vocational training school and elite decorative arts studio.
-Year after year, the AW has continued to expand its constituencies, funding base, and design client list, as well as increase the breadth and professionalism of its decorative arts training programs.
-As the AW embraces new opportunities and challenges, the organization maintains a deep and lasting commitment to the HIV+ and LGBTQ communities, as well as the community of individuals with disabilities or other vulnerabilities in New York City and beyond.
+The Alpha Workshops evolved into a fully-licensed vocational training school and elite decorative arts studio.
+Year after year, Alpha continues to expand its constituencies, funding base, and design client list, as well as increase the breadth and professionalism of its decorative arts training programs.
+As the organization embraces new opportunities and challenges, Alpha maintains a deep and lasting commitment to the HIV+ and LGBTQIA+ communities, as well as the community of individuals with disabilities or other vulnerabilities in New York City and beyond.